 This review has a number of limitations.
-First, it includes only qualitative and no quantitative analyses.
+First, it does not provide any causal link.
+Indeed, as far as we know, no study investigated the effect of ADHD negative affectivity or emotion dysregulation therapeutic interventions on addictive like eating behavior.
+This link could be of interest for further studies.
+Moreover, this systematic review includes only qualitative and no quantitative analyses.
 The variety of populations studied (individuals diagnosed with ADHD, different types of disordered eating, severe obesity, students, etc.) and methods used to assess ADHD and disordered eating make it difficult to draw clear conclusions.
 In addition, some studies were based on ADHD diagnosis criteria of the DSM-IV-TR and others on DSM5 criteria, with a change of symptom onset from 7 to 12 years of age, making it difficult to compare results.
 Another limitation involves publications which did not provide necessary information about current medication.
 Indeed, medication can conceal symptoms of disrupted emotion and eating, so there is an impact on results of investigations.
 Furthermore, as only a few studies assessed food addiction directly, we included those involving addictive-like eating symptoms and various aspects of food addiction.
 It should be noted that the addictive nature of food is still under debate, notably whether features of substance addiction can be applied to food, the addictive power of palatable food, common features such as tolerance and withdrawal, and the distinction between food addiction and binge eating.
 However, people presenting with this type of pathological eating suffer in similar ways as those with substance use disorder, including “feelings of deprivation when the substance is withheld, a propensity to relapse during periods of abstinence, and consumption that persists despite awareness of negative health, social, financial, or other consequences” [144].
 The publications reviewed have their own limitations.
 According to the DSM-5, childhood ADHD symptoms are used to diagnose adult ADHD.
 However, several studies involving adult ADHD did not investigate childhood symptoms.
 Some studies only used self-administered questionnaires to assess disordered eating and ADHD.
 This type of assessment is not as efficient as an interview with a clinician.

 Future studies should investigate in greater depth emotion regulation difficulties in comorbid adult ADHD and addictive-like eating behavior, and the involvement of specific ADHD symptoms such as inattention, impulsivity and hyperactivity.
 This could clarify which emotion regulation strategies and ADHD symptoms should be targeted in clinical interventions.
 It would be interesting to investigate specific symptoms of ED in order to identify common sub-groups.
 The majority of studies of ADHD symptomatology in people with disordered eating were conducted with female samples, although some authors noted male-female differences in the relationship between ADHD and disordered eating.
 Future studies should thus investigate distinctive male characteristics in order to determine whether clinical interventions should be gender-specific.
 In addition, in order to identify causal links between ADHD symptomatology and addictive-like eating behavior, more longitudinal studies are needed.
 This would make it possible to set up early interventions with children with ADHD and investigate the impact on ADHD symptomatology, eating behaviors and risk of obesity in adolescence and adulthood.
-[145][146]
+An important area of research would be to focus on the interplay between dysregulation of sleep, weight gain and emotional dysregulation, as it has been suggested by some authors [145] that alterations in sleep/arousal may be related to ADHD and weight gain/disordered eating and sleep deprivation may exacerbate emotional dysregulation [146].

 5. Conclusion